wekempf/wekempf.github.io/input/posts/less-in-wyam.md

 # Less in Wyam

-In the [last post](/posts/alerts-in-wyam) I showed how to user Bootstrap alerts from within a Wyam based blog site.
+In the [last post](/posts/alerts-in-wyam) I showed how to use Bootstrap alerts from within a Wyam based blog site.
 I included some CSS to restyle the alerts to include glyphicons for the various alert types.
 The CSS I used had a lot of repetitive code.
 The [Less](http://lesscs.org) CSS preprocessor makes it easy to use mixins to eliminate